cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 Notice that when we add two different vectors together, R performs the operation element by element.
 This is the way R handles most base operations between two vectors.

 > ## Challenge 1
 >
-> What will happen if we perform an operation between two vectors of different size?
+> Predict what will happen if we perform an operation between two vectors of different size?
 >
 > Test your guess by creating two vectors of different lengths using the colon operator
 > and adding or multiplying them together.
+>
 >
 > > ## Solution to Challenge 1
 > >
 > >